 determine the cause of the latest deadlock.
 That can help

 you to tune your application to avoid deadlocks.
 This

 strategy can be used as of MySQL 3.23.52 and 4.0.3,

 depending on your MySQL series.
 From 4.1.2 on, use

 Always be prepared to re-issue a transaction if it fails due to deadlock.
 Deadlocks are not dangerous.
 Just try again.

 Commit your transactions often.
-Small transactions are less prone to collision.
+Small transactions that are short in duration are less prone to collision.

 Access your tables and rows in a fixed order.
 Then transactions form well-defined queues and do not deadlock.